1922 British Mount Everest expedition: Second: with oxygen

-Third: Avalanche kills 7
+Third: avalanche kills seven

 In the medical opinion of Longstaff, they should not have made a third try, as all mountaineers were exhausted or ill.
 However, Somervell and Wakefield saw no big risks, and a third try was undertaken.

 On 3 June Mallory, Somervell, Finch, Wakefield and Crawford started with 14 porters at base camp.
 Finch had to quit in Camp I. The others arrived in Camp III on 5 June and spent one day there.
 Mallory had been impressed by the power of Finch, who in the second attempt had climbed much higher in the direction of the summit and also was nearer to the summit in horizontal distance.
 Mallory now also wanted to use oxygen.

 On 7 June Mallory, Somervell and Crawford led the porters through the icy slopes of North Col. The 17 men were divided into four groups, each one roped together.
 The European mountaineers were in the first group and compacted the snow.
-Half way a piece of snow became loose.
+Halfway a piece of snow became loose.
 Mallory, Somervell and Crawford were partially buried under snow but managed to free themselves.
 The group behind them was hit by an avalanche of 30 m of heavy snow, and the other nine porters in two groups fell into a crevasse and were buried under huge masses of snow.
 Two porters were dug out of the snow, six other porters were dead, and one porter could not be retrieved dead or alive.
 This accident was the end of the climbing and marked the end of this expedition.

 Mallory had made a mistake attempting to go straight up on the icy slopes of the glacier instead of trying lesser slopes in curves.
 As a result, the climbers triggered an avalanche.

 On 2 August all the European expedition members were back in Darjeeling.

 After the expedition

-After their journey back to England Mallory and Finch toured the country making presentations on the expedition.
+After their journey back to England, Mallory and Finch toured the country making presentations on the expedition.
 This tour had two goals.
 First, interested audiences would get information on the expedition and the results.
 Second, with the financial results of this journey another expedition should be financed.
 Mallory additionally made a three-month trip to the United States.
 During this travel Mallory was asked why he wanted to climb Mount Everest.
 His answer: "Because it is there" became a classic.
-The intended 1923 expedition to Mount Everest was delayed by financial and organizational reasons.
+The intended 1923 expedition to Everest was delayed by financial and organizational reasons.
 There was insufficient time to prepare another expedition the following year.

-The movie which was recorded by Noel during this expedition was also published.
+The film recorded by Noel during this expedition was also published.
 Climbing Mount Everest was shown for ten weeks in Liverpool's Philharmonic Hall.

-The European expedition members received the Olympic medal in alpinism at the 1924 Summer Olympic Games.
-To each of the 13 participants Pierre de Coubertin presented a Silver Medal with gold overlay.
+The European expedition members received Olympic gold medals for alpinism in 1924, which were presented by Pierre de Coubertin at the closing ceremony of the 1924 Winter Olympics in Chamonix.
+The medals bore the inscription of the 1924 Summer Olympics in Paris.
+Medals were also awarded to Nepalese soldier Tejbir Bura and to seven Sherpas who died during the ascent.